MarkAAmaro/E-commerce-Back-End/README.md

 ## Description

 This application is to provide a back end using Node.js, Express.js, MySQL, Sequelize, and Dotenv.
-This back end application helps manage effective ways to manage data using moder technologies.
+This back end application helps manage effective ways to set data using modern technologies.

 ## Features
 - Sequelize and MySQL for database management